-Includes Asian portions of the Western Great Bustard's range, including Kurgan, Tyumen, Omsk, Tomsk (where species is vagrant), and Novosibirsk Provinces, and Altai Krai.
+Includes Asian portions of the Western Great Bustard's range, including Kurgan, Tyumen, Omsk, Tomsk (where speciesisvagrant),and Novosibirsk Provinces, and Altai Krai.
 Information provided by Dr. A. Nefedov.

-Breeding: On the basis of breeding season sightings from 2000-2019, the key breeding area for the Western Great Bustard in Western Siberia and Northern Kazakhstan since the 2010s has been the border zone between the Pavlodar and North Kazakhstan regions of Kazakhstan and Omsk Province of Russia.
+Breeding: On the basis of breeding season sightings from 2000-2019, the key breeding area for the Western Great Bustard in western Siberia and northern Kazakhstan since the 2010s has been the border zone between the Pavlodar and North Kazakhstan Provinces of Kazakhstan and Omsk Province of Russia.
 On the left bank of the Irtysh, this is the Kurumbel' steppe in Omsk, Novosibirsk and Pavlodar Provinces.
 On the right bank of the Irtysh, these are steppes in the border zone between Pavlodar and North Kazakhstan Provinces of Kazakhstan and Omsk Province of the Russian Federation (Nefedov 2013a, 2018).
 For the past ten years there has been only one recorded instance of a Great Bustard nesting.
-This occurred in Isil'kul'skii District of Omsk Province, in June 2012.
-A female Great Bustard was observed with a brood of four chicks the size of Columba palumbus.
+This occurred in Isil'kul'skii District of Omsk Province, in June 2012, when a female Great Bustard was observed with a brood of four chicks the size of adult Woodpigeons (Columba palumbus).